jreich02/PythonIntro/README.md

 Version(s): Pygame python <br />
 - System requirements: <br />
-- Have python and pygame installed
+- Have python3 and pygame installed

-TODO: How to Install and Run:  <br />
+How to Install and Run: <br />
+1.)
+Download the files in the github
+2.)
+Open Terminal and navigate to where you've saved the files 3.)
+Use Terminal command: python3 pygameIntro.py

 Rules / How to Play : <br />
 1.)
 Use the (left, right) arrow keys to move the player paddle <br />